Future of the Royal Air Force

 The planning for the future of the Royal Air Force involves supporting ongoing British military operations and the introduction of new aircraft types including unmanned aerial vehicles and the BAE Systems Tempest sixth-generation fighter in the 2030s.
 Priorities include greater focus on network enabled capability and mixing crewed fighter jets with UAVs and swarming drones.

 The new initiative will focus on increasing interoperability with members of NATO and becoming carbon net-zero, with strategies such as using sustainable aviation fuels in aircraft.
+The Prime Minister has announced that twelve F-35As will be acquired in-part to deploy U.S. tactical nuclear weapons to bolster deterrence through NATO nuclear sharing.

 Combat Air

 F-35 Lightning II

 A quartet of Royal Air Force F-35Bs in flight.

 The Lockheed Martin F-35 Lightning II is a family of single-seat, single-engine, fifth generation multirole fighters under development to perform ground attack, reconnaissance, and air defence missions with stealth capability.
 It was selected for the UK's Joint Combat Aircraft requirement in 2001, having been selected initially to replace the Royal Navy's BAE Sea Harrier fighter, and latterly the existing Panavia Tornado GR.4 and Harrier GR.9 fleets (the latter already having been retired in late 2010), operating principally from the Queen Elizabeth-class aircraft carriers.
 It will be the main component of the RAF's manned strike capability, and marks the return of a carrier-borne strike capability for the Fleet Air Arm for the first time in nearly a decade.

 The version initially selected was the Short Take Off Vertical Landing (STOVL) variant of the F-35, known as the F-35B.
-However, on 19 October 2010, David Cameron announced that the UK would change their order to the F-35C CATOBAR carrier variant for both the RAF and Navy.
+In October 2010, David Cameron announced that the UK would change their order to the F-35C CATOBAR carrier variant for both the RAF and Navy.
 The F-35C variant features larger wings with folding wingtips and larger wing and tail control surfaces for improved low-speed control.
 This gives it a greater range and the ability to carry a larger and more diverse payload than the F-35B.

 In May 2012, it was announced that the government had reverted to the previous plan to operate the STOVL F-35B, due to rising estimated shipbuilding costs associated with the CATOBAR variant F-35C, and an earlier estimated in-service date for the F-35B.

 The delivery of the UK's first F-35B was made on 19 July 2012 at Fort Worth, Texas, for flight trials by the RAF and Royal Navy.